kanglicheng/code-school/ruby/readings/gemfile.md

 ## Preparing for Deployment

-To ready your app for deployment, use the `--deployment` flag.
+To ready your app for deployment, use the `--deployment` flag!

 ```
 bundle install --deployment
 ```

-Using flag requires and does a number of things, which includes creating a copy of each gem used in a `vendor/bundle` directory.
+This flag requires and does a number of things, which includes creating a copy of each gem used into a `vendor/bundle` directory inside your current directory.
 Read more about [deployment](http://bundler.io/v1.3/man/bundle-install.1.html#DEPLOYMENT-MODE).

-## Common Issues

-Sometimes the `Gemfile.lock` does not update properly.
-If you are getting any weird bundler errors, remove this file and try running `bundle install` again.